fcamuz/fcamuz.github.io/_posts/2019-07-08-king_county_housing_sales_price_prediction_model.markdown

 ---

-I have done my first linear regression moel project.
+I have done my first linear regression model project.
 It was a long journey starting from learning Python and its libraries  to combining them with data analysing methods.
 I have used OSEMN methodoly to complete this project.
 OSEMN is an acronym that represents Obtain, Scrub, Explore, Model, and iNterpret steps.
 Let me explain each step briefly.

 ### Obtain
 This step requires understanding the problem, collecting and obtaining the data that you need.